-Brian Joura – I grew up in Staten Island and went to the same high school that produced MLB pitchers Jason Marquis and Rich Scheid, who was in my homeroom class.
+Brian Joura – I grew up in Staten Island and went to the same high school that produced MLB pitchers Jason Marquis and Rich Scheid, the latter being in my homeroom class.

 I followed Jim Valvano to North Carolina State but earned my degree from Guilford College.
 Previously, I’ve worked for Howe Sportsdata, Street and Smith’s The Sports Business Daily and SportsTicker.
 Currently, I am the Sports Information Coordinator for a Division III school but my favorite gig is being a dad to my two kids.